-Over the course of the next 12 months we plan to focus on one primary technologys in order to become cash flow positive: our investment in in4 Ltd aimed at completing development and commercial release of the iGlue semantic search and content organizer application.
-All other projects are currently on hold pending completion and either a partial or full equity sale of our iGlue holdings, or the availability of additional financing.
+Over the course of the next 12 months we plan to focus on one primary technology in order to become cash flow positive: our investment in iGlue, Inc., aimed at making a partial or full exit through the sale of our 2,884,986 shares of common stock.

-Although we believe the iGlue can be successfully marketed and we will be able to realize a gain upon the full or partial sale of our interest in iGlue, there can be no assurance that we will be able to sell some or all of our 38.5% equity.
-If we are unable to sell any or all of our equity position in iGlue within the next 12 months we will be required to raise additional capital to support our operations until such time when we can maintain operations from partial or full sale of our iGlue equity.
+Although we believe the iGlue can be successfully marketed and we will be able to realize a gain upon the full or partial sale of our interest in iGlue, there can be no assurance that we will be able to sell some or all of our common shares.
+If we are unable to sell any or all of our shares in iGlue within the next 12 months we will be required to raise additional capital to support our operations until such time when we can maintain operations from partial or full sale of our iGlue shares.